bgachara/bgachara.github.io/posts/operating_systems.md

 - These are function invocations made from user space into kernel in order to request some service or resource from the operating system.
 - applications are able trap into the kernel through this well defined mechanism and execute only code that the kernel allows it to execute.
+- Kernel is the part of the OS that is always resident in memory.
 - Mechanics of issuing them are highly machine dependent and are often expressed in assembly language
 - Procedure library provided to aid in this regard.
 - Programs always check results of a system call to see if an error occurred.